AK-Saigyouji/Procedural-Cave-Generator/README.md

 ### 3.2 Design in the editor, then rebuild at runtime

 A downside to the first approach is that you have to save large meshes as assets.
-If you're generating large caves, or just a large number of them, this can consume a lot of memory and increase the build size of the game to an unacceptable size.
+If you're generating large caves, or just a large number of them, this could increase the build size of the project to an unacceptable degree.

 This approach gives you the best of both worlds: save a cave as a prefab, design content for that prefab, then save all the content but destroy the prefab.
 Then, at run-time, call the Generate method on CaveGeneratorUI with the same modules loaded into it that were used to generate the cave in the first place.
 This will produce the exact same cave, as long as you uncheck "Randomize Seeds" on CaveGeneratorUI.
-Alternatively, you can pass the modules as arguments to the CaveGenerator class directly.
+Alternatively, you can pass the modules as arguments to the CaveGenerator class directly through scripting.

 If taking this approach, be sure to save the modules you used when generating the prefab.
 You'll want to duplicate the modules you used and store those duplicates somewhere safe.
 If you mutate the module (e.g. by generating a random cave with it, causing the seed to be rerolled) you won't be able to rebuild the cave unless you've saved all of its properties somewhere.

-An alternative to saving the module is to save a copy of the map, and then use a static map holder to reproduce that same map in the cave generator.
-The map will be saved as a PNG, which does an excellent job of compressing the map data so that it takes significantly less than 1 bit per tile.
+An alternative to saving the module is to save a copy of the map, and then use a static map holder (Create -> AKSaigyouji -> Map Generators -> Static Map Holder) to reproduce that same map in the cave generator.
+The map will be saved as a PNG, which compresses the map very efficiently.

 ### 3.3 Design and build algorithmically at run-time

 As certain recent games show us, procedurally generating content at run-time is difficult to do right.
 At the moment, support for this type of generation is limited, though I am working on some tools.
 For this approach, configure modules to build the kind of caves you want, write code to build the appropriate Configuration object, then pass it to the CaveGenerator class, which will return the cave.
 Alternatively, wire everything up in the editor, and then simply have a script call the generate method on the CaveGeneratorUI script.
 The challenging part is writing code to build content for the resulting cave at run-time without knowing its structure ahead of time.

 A more feasible approach (compared to complete randomization) is a hybrid approach along the lines of, for example, Diablo 2.
-Generate a number of fixed sections, place markers throughout the sections to indicate where content can be randomly generated, then assemble these pieces randomly to produce randomized yet highly structured content.
+Generate a number of fixed chunks, place markers throughout the sections to indicate where content can be randomly generated, then assemble these pieces randomly to produce randomized yet highly structured content.
 The entrance carver map generator module was designed to help stitch together caves: you can slot a module into an entrance carver module, and it will carve an opening along the boundary, connecting it to the rest of the map.
-This is an approach I'm investigating more closely - the difficult infrastructure is already in place, I just need to wire it up and give it some polish.

 ## 4. Visual editor

 Access the visual editor by going to Window, and selecting "AKS - Map Gen Editor".
-This is an incomplete feature, but is nonetheless usable in its current state.

-The visual editor is a custom editor window that allows you to stitch together map generator modules out of existing modules.
-The editor shows module outlines (for dynamic map generators, this means a boundary outline, since the exact outline will depend on the seed), allowing for multiple modules to be stitched together.
-I wish to experiment with the idea of allowing users to add markers to specific spots in various static maps, and giving each marker a string.
-These strings could either be used as keys in a dictionary to access the various markers at run-time to add content, or possibly as codes to automatically generate content.
-This would allow for the rapid generation of randomized maps in the style of Diablo 2, such as the den of evil, catacombs, sewers, durance of hate, etc, without having to come up with sophisticated algorithms that can understand the structure of a random cave.
+This is an experimental feature, but is nonetheless usable in its current state.
+The idea was to provide a visual editor for stitching together multiple map generators, which would allow for control over global structure while being locally random.
+I do not have a clear use case or work flow in mind for this tool, however, so I've shelved it for the time being.
+Nonetheless some may find it useful so I've left it in.

 ## 5. Creating maps in paint programs